 Check the iPad Cable and the Port

-We have seen that sometimes when your device is old and your cable connector is worn out, you may have the issue.
+We have seen that sometimes when your device is old, and your cable connector is worn out, you may have the issue.
 This happens because your iPad is not getting the charge it needs from your old cable.
 Use a wall power outlet and check for firm connections between your charging cable, USB wall adapter, and wall outlet, or try a different outlet.

-Chances are that your iPad Battery is still functioning and may not need a replacement. if you have tried all the steps and had no success, it may indicate that you are having a worn out battery issue.
+The chances are that your iPad Battery is still functioning and may not need a replacement.
+If you have tried all the steps and had no success, it may indicate that you are having a worn out battery issue.
 The best way to confirm this is to check with Apple so that they can run a Battery Service on your iPad.
 If your iPad is out of warranty, the battery Service costs about $99.
 Please make sure to try all the above steps before you decide to contact Apple and spend extra.

 No Time?
 Check Out Our Video!